 Here's a sample of our volunteer opportunities:VIEW AS

 Local teachers provide hands-on instruction using CIC's STEM-based and standards-linked curriculum.
-Integrated with local, state and national initiatives, CIC enables students to research, analyze and effectively focus on and solve their real-life problems, creating a self-sustained excitement for inquiry and learning.
-The CIC provides K-8 students with unique means to discover and experience new skill sets and learning techniques, and creatively apply these in their real-life settings, while nurturing science, technology, engineering, and mathematics (STEM) earlier in their academic career.
+Integrated with local, state and national initiatives, CIC enables students to research, analyze and effectively focus on and solve a real-life problems creating a self-sustained excitement for inquiry and learning.
+The CIC provides K-12 students with unique means to discover and experience new skill sets and learning techniques, and creatively apply these in their real-life settings, while nurturing science, technology, engineering, and mathematics (STEM) earlier in their academic career.